pthompson8594/Semantic-Frame-Compression/README.md

-Semantic Frame Compression (SFM)
+Semantic Frame Compression (SFC)
 A lightweight, standardized method for efficiently transferring complex information between LLM sessions.
 The Semantic Frame Compression is LLM generated as it makes the most sense to have it written in a way they will understand.

-What is SFM?
+What is SFC?
 Semantic Frame Compression is a structured format that allows you to compress large amounts of information into a compact representation that language models can easily reconstruct.
 It preserves semantic relationships and hierarchical structure while drastically reducing token usage.

-Why Use SFM?
+Why Use SFC?
 Context Window Optimization: Transfer hours of conversation in a single message Information Retention: Maintains 90-100% of critical information Compression Efficiency: Achieves 50-85% reduction in character count